kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 #### Configuring Logging

-One the files generated by the `zkConfigGen.sh` script controls ZooKeeper's logging.
+One of the files generated by the `zkConfigGen.sh` script controls ZooKeeper's logging.
 ZooKeeper uses [Log4j](http://logging.apache.org/log4j/2.x/), and, by default, it uses a time and size based rolling file appender for its logging configuration.
 Get the logging configuration from one of Pods in the `zk` StatefulSet.